What does rollback mean?

 If you're curious to learn more about Rollback, reach out to me on X. I love sharing ideas, answering questions, and discussing curiosities about these topics, so don't hesitate to stop by.
 See you around!

-What is an IT roadmap?
+What is an Artifact in Scrum?